YuLiumt/ZettelKasten/Notebook/Binary Neutron Star.md

 ##  Binary Neutron Star

+Binary neutron star (BNS) mergers are primary sources of [[Gravitational Wave]] and are associated with a variety of electromagnetic (EM) emissions.

 - Binary neutron star are one of the most promising sources for the ground-based gravitational-wave (GW) detectors and also a high-energy astrophysical phenomenon as illustrated by the observations of gravitational waves and electromagnetic (EM) waves in the event of [[GW170817]].
 - Binary neutron star (BNS) mergers are valuable laboratories for nuclear astrophysics.
 - An accurate modeling of neutron star mergers requires [[Numerical Relativity]].

 ## Merger stages

+In the description of the BNS mergers are involved essentially three stages, the inspiral, the merger and the final evolution to its final state (post-merger stage) that would quite likely be a final black hole (BH) surrounded by an accretion disk.

 - [[BNS - Inspiral phase]]
 	- [[BNS - Orbit Eccentricity]]